 March through June and late-October through December are the best times to paddle the Brazos, assuming there is adequate water and the winds are manageable.
 Finding shade on the river is all but impossible - there are a lot of trees, but not near the water's edge where you can make use of them.
 Avoid summer months when hot temperatures from June through September will combine with high headwinds and low water to make your trip a trial run for "Survivor".
 The best time to go is when the river is flowing, and that is usually soon after a big rain storm hits the area.

-Rentals and shuttles are available from at least one commercial outfitter located along or near this reach of the Brazos River.
-Rentals and shuttles may be available from other providers remote to the river.
+Rentals and shuttles may be available from at least one commercial outfitter or campground located along or near this reach of the Brazos River.